-- My post discussing the potential concerns of daily usage of Leaded dishes for food use purposes.
+- My piece discussing the potential concerns of daily usage of Leaded dishes for food use purposes.

-- My post discussing why home test kits do not work on most dishes.
+- My overview discussing why home test kits do not work on most dishes.

-- My post discussing what you should do with your Lead contaminated dishes (after you have identified them as being possibly unsafe.)
+- An article discussing what you should do with your Lead contaminated dishes (after you have identified them as being possibly unsafe).